generalmat82/schedule-on-google-agenda/README.md

 2.  you will need a credentials.json file that contacts with your project. follow this tutorial to do that https://developers.google.com/workspace/guides/create-credentials

+3.  you will also need to install Google client library for Python by runing   pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib        in you cmd

 3.  now you will need to go into check_things.py and put in your schedule this program is optimise to have 4 different days in your schedule with 4 classes. you will want to put it in the last function called remake_schedule() and modify the schedule dictionary.